-People have the right to be involved in discussions and make informed decisions about their care, as described in your care on the NICE website.
+People have the right to be involved in discussions and make informed decisions about their care, as described in your care.

-See our website on making decisions using NICE guidelines to find out how we use words to show the strength (or certainty) of our recommendations, information about prescribing medicines (including off-label use), professional guidelines, standards and laws (including on consent and mental capacity), and safeguarding.
+Making decisions using NICE guidelines explains how we use words to show the strength (or certainty) of our recommendations, and has information about prescribing medicines (including off-label use), professional guidelines, standards and laws (including on consent and mental capacity), and safeguarding.